gamingwithevets/stuff/README.md

-What?
-This is just where [*gamingwithevets.github.io*](https://gamingwithevets.github.io/) will lead to!
+This is where I put all my super epic stuff.
+Currently, I have:<br>
-There's nothing special here!
+- Pinball (AMD64 version)